azc5OQ/warband-server-browser/README.md

 a tool to ask warband servers for info </br>
-this tool does it like in game client, in UDP this way information of all servers can be retrieved
+this tool does it like in game client, in UDP, this way information of all servers can be retrieved